-The Commercial Inspection can be any of the following:
+The Commercial Building Inspection Canberra can be any of the following:

 It can be an existing property that a buyer has made an offer on, pending a Building Inspection.
 It can be a small to a bigger shop, or even part of a mid sized shopping centre.
 Mostly they will be small to medium office suites.
 The inspection can include common grounds like parking and the like.
 We will also inspect the grounds as much as possible.